-In the Connection name list, select a node to connect to.
-For example, select FriendLists to give you access to all information available in your Facebook FriendLists category.
+Select a category to connect to from the Connection drop-down list.
+For example, select Friends to give you access to all information available in your Facebook Friends category.

 After the connection succeeds, you will be able to preview a table containing information about the selected category.
-For instance, if you select the Friends category, Power Query renders a table containing your Facebook friends by name, and you can expand other information about your friends from the last column in the table.
+For instance, if you select the Friends category, Power Query renders a table containing your Facebook friends by name.

 You can use the Query Editor to write formulas for Power Query.